RebekahWrigley/Pleiotropic-effects-of-ABCG2-studentship-1/README.md

 - Diuretic and pre urate lowering therapy urate info from Mandy and diuretic info for CHS from Jaron (merged this info with other files).

+### My filenames
 Files I used and raw files are on the server under Rebekah > ABCG2_files > For_github.
+There are too many files to list individually but filenames should be self-explanatory:
+- NZ_FACC stands for NZ, FHS, ARIC, CARDIA, and CHS.
+- "Pol" files include EP (including NPH) and WP (but not mixed EP/WP).
+- "allc" files contain gout cases and all controls; NZ_FACC_allg_2 also contains all controls.
+- "HU" files contain gout cases and only hyperuricemic controls.
+- "UO" files contain only controls.
+- "GP" at the end of EP files means they contain only EP with GP ancestry of 0.75 or greater.
+- The EP3GP+WP folder contains files with EP with GP ancestry of 0.75 or greater and WP.
+- "male" files contain only males.
+- Files with "223_1" in their name contain only rs2231142 major allele homozygotes.